eddyerburgh/notes/docs/operating-systems/linux/kernel-sychronization.md

 - Interrupts.
 An interrupt can occur at almost any time.
 - Softirqs and tasklets.
 The kernel can raise or schedule a softirq or tasklet at almost any time.
 - Kernel preemption.
 One task can preempt another.
-- Sleeping and synchronization with user-space.
+- Sleeping and synchronization with user space.
 When a task sleeps it will invoke the scheduler, resulting in running a new process.
 - Symmetrical multiprocessing.
 Two or more processors can execute code at the same time.

 {% cite lkd -l 167 %}